AmpersandJS/ampersand-view/README.md

 This method will:

 1. store a reference to the subview for cleanup when `remove()` is called.
-2. sdd a reference to itself at `subview.parent`
+2. add a reference to itself at `subview.parent`
 3. return the subview

 ### renderSubview `view.renderSubview(viewInstance, containerEl)`